 10 19 Critical Task 160 Data Development & Management - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. - vas added in this task with the following information to clarify that needed to proceed with consultant work under this task. will i nclude scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+A caveat to address this will be in the FHWA Approval Letter. appr "Cor will i oval from FHWA is nsultant services r nclude scopes of s was added in this task with the following information to clarify that is needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
 11 21 Critical Task 170 Special Studies - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. appr "Cor will i oval from FHWA is esultant services m nclude scopes of s vas added in this task with the following information to clarify that needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+A caveat to address this will be in the FHWA Approval Letter. appr "Cor will i oval from FHWA is nsultant services r nclude scopes of s was added in this task with the following information to clarify that is needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
 12 24 Critical Task 180 Multimodal System Planning- Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. appr "Cor will i oval from FHWA is esultant services m nclude scopes of s vas added in this task with the following information to clarify that needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+A caveat to address this will be in the FHWA Approval Letter. appr "Cor will i oval from FHWA is nsultant services n nclude scopes of s was added in this task with the following information to clarify that is needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
 13 Other Consultant Work Effort - (such as project scope, work to be accomplished for each project, anticipated completion dates and project costs)